Legal briefing | |

 What can you do to prepare?

-6. Update recruitment practices: Any recruitment policies and associated practices should be updated in light of the new transparency requirements.
-Managers involved in recruitment must be made aware of the new requirements, e.g. through training.
+5. Update recruitment practices: Any recruitment policies and associated practices will need to be updated in light of the new transparency requirements.
+Managers involved in recruitment should be made aware of the new requirements, e.g. through training.

-8. Prepare for pay assessments: Plan for how you will handle pay assessments with worker representatives and requests for information, consider how you will handle these as part of wider industrial / employee relations issues.
+7. Prepare for pay assessments: In due course, you will need a plan for how you will handle pay assessments with worker representatives and requests for information, and to consider how you will handle these as part of wider industrial / employee relations issues.

-9. Communication strategy: People managers and legal teams will want to update their boards or management committees on the new requirements, flagging the risks of non-compliance and potential for an increase in challenges around pay equality.
+8. Communication strategy: People managers and legal teams will want to update their boards or management committees on the new requirements, flagging the potential for an increase in challenges around pay equality.
 Employers should also consider their communication strategy for the broader workforce, to explain the reasons for any pay gaps and what the organisation is doing about them.

 Back To Top Back To Top chevron up